QosmicQi/XRBID/README.md

 By default, this will clone the repository to a file on the `content` directory with the path `/content/XRBID`.
 Test the installation by importing the module and its functions into your notebook.

-If you're using Google Colab, you will also need to run the following installation every time you restart a session:
+If you're using Google Colab, you will also need to run the following installations every time you restart a session:

 ```
 !pip install photutils -q